Dateline: Tbilisi, Georgia

 9. Wide open to immigration – Easy legal residence

 Georgia is the only country I know of that offers 360-day tourist visas to practically anyone.
 If you have a US, European, or South American passport, chances are high you’ll be allowed to come and stay for an entire year.
 It makes visa runs a thing of the past.

 Outside of the “usual suspects” of countries that require a visa, such as Iran and India, Georgia’s visa policy is wide open.
 Even those that don’t qualify for visa-free admittance can apply for an e-visa entirely online.
 Additionally, holders of visas or residence permits to 33 different countries, including the EU and the US, can enter Georgia visa-free as well.

 You can even come and work while on a tourist visa.

 Even better, becoming a resident of Georgia is easy if you’re from most Western countries.
-The United States in particular is adored here; who else do you know that would name a major street after George W. Bush?
+The United States, in particular, is adored here; who else do you know that would name a major street after George W. Bush?

-By starting a Georgian company, you can obtain a business visa and then apply for temporary or permanent residency.
+By starting a Georgian company, you can obtain a business visa and then apply for a temporary or permanent residency.
 You’ll need a place to stay while living here, but apartments can be as cheap as several hundred dollars a month.

 Obtaining residency here is much easier than in many of the Central and South American countries like Panama that we frequently recommend.
 You won’t need to bring FBI Reports or piles of paperwork.